By Marcin Wojtyczka

 Depending on the fire development:

-- Isolate the fire by closing ventilation system, skylights, doors etc.
+- Isolate the fire by closing the ventilation system, skylights, doors etc.

 - Close the gas cylinder.
-Optionally throw all gas cylinders into the sea to avoid explosion
+Optionally throw all gas cylinders into the sea to avoid an explosion

 - Steer the boat so that the fire does not spread (go into the wind if the fire broke out at the stern and downwind if the fire broke out in the bow)